HackYourFuture/React/react2/week1/homework.md

 Let's not forget to give some attention to the Meal Sharing frontend!
 You have built a ``MealList`` last week.
-Now build the ``Meal`` component so that you can use it in the MealList and render a nice Meal card for each meal.
+Now build the ``Meal`` component so that you can use it in the MealsList and render a nice Meal card for each meal.
 Decide how the Meal card should look like and style it.
 The component should accept a meal object as a prop and render all its relevant details.
-The MealList should render all the meals in a grid.
+The MealsList should render all the meals in a grid.

 <br/>